analogrelay/cosmos-proxy/README.md

 * "Query Documents" API, `POST /dbs/{databaseId}/colls/{collectionId}/docs` with either `x-ms-documentdb-isquery: True` or `x-ms-documentdb-query: True` (some SDKs use one, some use the other...)
     * We run this request through the .NET SDK and return the results.

+In addition to the HTTP APIs, a gRPC API is provided.
+The gRPC API allows us to explore a protobuf API for the proxy which may provide more flexibility and performance than the HTTP API.
+However, the SDK would need to be updated to support this new API.

 ## Building the proxy

+*Building is not necessary to test out the proxy, you can pull the image from the GitHub Container Registry.
+Skip to "Running the proxy / With Docker".*

 ### With Docker